techwolf-ai/workrb/README.md

 <!-- ## Citation

-If you use WTEB in your research, please cite:
+If you use WorkRB in your research, please cite:

 ```bibtex
 UWE-PLACEHOLDER